The best hotels in Bamako

 The heat in April genuinely matters when picking your room.
 Ask for a room on an upper floor with cross-ventilation, not just air conditioning. when the power flickers, you'll want airflow too.
 And drink the bottled water, not tap.
 Every decent hotel stocks it; the good ones include it in your rate.

-Bamako's best neighborhoods
+Bamako's best hotel regions

 ACI 2000 and Badalabougou are where most savvy travelers end up, and for good reason.
 If you want walkability, local restaurants, and less chaos, start your search there.